 There are many Positive Psychology courses out there, and we don’t expect to be the right choice for everyone.

 As a thought leader, we make sincere efforts to contribute towards creating professional standards and accountability measures for Positive Psychology Practitioners through our professional online programs and membership body.

-Our staff are both neurodiverse and neurotypical, and we welcome students on the autistic spectrum and those with different learning needs.
+Our team includes neurodiverse and neurotypical individuals, and we welcome students on the autistic spectrum and those with different learning needs.
 If this is an area of professional interest, you may want to view our Level 5 Diploma in Autism Awareness for Managers & Practitioners and our Autism Centre.

 If you wish to learn more about PPG’s purpose, vision, and values, please click here.

 How can I apply?

 To request an application form or ask questions about our courses, please drop us a line at: email@example.com